sarahquigley/milk-mustache/src/_posts/recipes/2016-04-29-everybody-loves-jalapeño-pineapple-cornbread.md

     cooking-time: 30 - 35 minutes
     yield: 1 loaf
   notes:
+    - "Speckled green with jalapeños, top decorated with jalapeño rings and a perfect golden brown, this is one of prettiest cornbreads that I’ve ever prepared — and it tastes amazing too: spicy and just a little sweet.
+It’s tender-crusted, crumbly and moist — a veritable riot in the mouth (best riot of your life)."
     - All credit goes to Mike for suggesting I use crushed pineapple, rather than rings as I initially planned — that really worked out deliciously!
 1 14 oz (400 g) can of pineapple should provide more than enough crushed pineapple.
     - I used a 9¼ x 5¼ inch loaf pan, but a 8½ x 4½ inch pan would also work well.
 I used almond milk because it was what I had on hand, but any dairy or non-dairy milk would be delicious (just make sure it’s unsweetened).
 We like things spicy in these parts, but if you’d like a bit of a mellower, reduce jalapeños by 1 pepper.
   ingredient-lists: